-This article about a former student using her mental health challenges to help others was published by the Great British Mag content team on 6 March, 2020
+This article about a former student using her mental health challenges to help others was updated by the Great British Mag content team on 02 March 2021.

 At 15 years old, Lily Asch was admitted to a psychiatric ward back home in the United States.
 She had been dealing with severe clinical depression for a number of years and it hit a breaking point.

 Lily was brought in as an inpatient for suicidal thoughts and self-harming.
 After a week she was released, but had to undergo outpatient care for four years afterwards.

 This included seeing a psychiatrist and being prescribed medication.
 The difficulty of this experience was worsened due to the fact that Lily was too ashamed to talk to her friends and family about what was going on.

 “Going through this journey with my mental health at a young age affected my identity and sense of wellbeing.
 For a long time, I was very closed off because I thought my illness made me weak and damaged.
 I’d grown up believing that my mental health wasn’t something I could be honest about,” Lily recounts.

 After completing high school in Connecticut in the U.S., Lily took two consecutive gap years as she was still struggling to cope.
 When she was 20, she decided to head to university.
 Wanting a fresh start, Lily chose to study in the UK.

 “There was some very real fear and anxiety around whether I would be capable of just going and making a life for myself without any support.
 But that was also really exciting because I wanted to have control over who I was and how people perceived and knew me,” she says.